Please see the resource for the learning agreement: Sixth Form – Learning Agreement | Nunthorpe Academy

 Attendance and Punctuality

-Students are expected to attend sixth form between 8.30am – morning registration and 3.00pm – end of period 5, every day as a bare minimum.
-Registration and the tutorial period (Monday, Period 3) are a compulsory element of attending sixth form and follow a programme designed to support individuals through one to one mentoring, study skills, current affairs, presentation and social skills, UCAS, Apprenticeship and Employment applications, topical debate and outreach work with outside agencies, to name a few.
+Students are expected to attend sixth form between 8.30am and 3.00pm – end of period 5, every day as a bare minimum.
+The daily tutorial period is a compulsory element of attending sixth form and students follow a programme designed to support individuals through one to one mentoring, study skills, current affairs, presentation and social skills, UCAS, Apprenticeship and Employment applications, topical debate and outreach work with outside agencies, to name a few.
 All opportunities are designed to create a rounded individual prepared for their next step after life at the sixth form.

 In real terms any student whose attendance is at 90% equates to 2.5 periods (out of the 5 per week per subject) per week missed.
 Over a year, 90% is the equivalent of 3.6 weeks missed.